Ryan Reynolds: Business career

 In January 2018, Reynolds expanded into business ventures by launching the production company Maximum Effort and signing a three-year first-look deal with Fox.
-In January 2018, it was announced that a live-action adaptation of the board game Clue, written by Deadpool screenwriters Reese and Wernick, was in development.
+That same year, it was announced that a live-action adaptation of the board game Clue, written by Deadpool screenwriters Reese and Wernick, was in development.
 On June 23, 2021, Maximum Effort's marketing division was spun off into a separate company and acquired by MNTN Software.
 Reynolds has used Maximum Effort to create advertisements for his film projects and brands like Peloton and R. M. Williams.